fumikito/wp-hamazon/README.md

 **Breaking Changes!**

-* Follow Amazon Advertising API 5.0.
+* Sorry to be late.
+Followed Amazon Advertising API 5.0.
 If you use old credentials, go to Amazon Associate Central and get new credentials.
-* Markups and API data structures are changed, so if you customize with hooks, please check they work as you wanted.
+* Markups and API data structures are completely changed, so if you customize with hooks, please check they work as you wanted.

 ### 4.0.4